 Search engine optimization (or SEO) is getting more and more important as everything is turning into some digital format, especially businesses.
-Optimizing your website for search engines and your mobile application for app stores is considered one of the most important digital marketing practices nowadays.
+Optimizing your website for search engines and your mobile application for app stores is considered one of the most important digital marketing practices nowadays, let alone using the best SEO tools of 2019.
 But how exactly can you do that?

 More importantly, Google’s team has created a series of Youtube videos to help you bust the SEO myths.
 You can check the first video below: